ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 002:  000:000   0000002048   0000020479   0000018432   Linux (0x83)
 ```

-The `fsstat` command with currect offest `2048` provides additional file system information, such as the file system type `Ext4`, volume name, volume ID, and other details.
+The `fsstat` command with the correct offset `2048` provides additional file system information, such as the file system type `Ext4`, volume name, volume ID, and other details.
 ```
 └─$ fsstat -o 2048 recoverfiles.dd